jilupatel/Airbnb/README.md

-# 📌 WanderLust - Rent Homes, Hotels & Resorts Online
+# 📌 WanderLust - In Rent Book Homes, Hotels & Resorts Online
 Your Ultimate Destination for Finding the Perfect Stay!

 <!-- Add a banner image if available -->